curif/AgeOfJoyQuartzDocumentation/content/Documents/CDL the Cabinet Description Language.md

 ### Marquee

+The `marquee` system simulates both the image and the lighting that illuminates it, providing flexibility to recreate the classic look of older arcade machines or a more modern feel with different light sources.

 The Marquee in CDL represents not only the glass where the `art` image is displayed but also the lighting system inside the cabinet.
 This system can consist of one or two lamps or tubes, and you can also opt to have no illumination.

 #### Example